Paul Simon (1941- ): a Musician from Newark, New Jersey, USA.

 On August 4, 2015, Simon performed Me and Julio Down by the Schoolyard, Homeward Bound, and Late in the Evening alongside Billy Joel at the final concert of Nassau Coliseum on Long Island, New York.

 Today, Paul Simon is still alive and kicking, although less prolific, Rhymin' Simon has become to be known as one of the best songwriters of our time.

-Simon has appeared on Saturday Night Live (SNL), either as host or musical guest, 14 times.
+Simon has appeared on the TV show Saturday Night Live (SNL), either as host or musical guest, 14 times.

 Simon is one of a small number of performers who are named as the copyright owner on their recordings (most records have the recording company as the named owner of the recording).
 This noteworthy development was spearheaded by the Bee Gees after their successful $200 million lawsuit against 'RSO Records', which remains the largest successful lawsuit against a record company by an artist or group.

 See Less... ⏫